MITgcm/MITgcm/doc/examples/examples.rst

   :filelink:`data <verification/tutorial_barotropic_gyre/input/data>`,
   and :filelink:`data.pkg <verification/tutorial_barotropic_gyre/input/data.pkg>`).

-- information about the grid and bathymetry, including dumps of all grid variables (if Cartesian or spherical polar coordinates used, as is the case here).
+- information about the grid and bathymetry, including dumps of all grid variables (only if Cartesian or spherical polar coordinates used, as is the case here).

 - all runtime parameter choices used by the model, including all model defaults as well as user-specified parameters.

-- monitor statistics at regular intervals (note we did not specify parameter :varlink:`monitorFreq` in :filelink:`data <verification/tutorial_barotropic_gyre/input/data>`, so MITgcm defaulted to the value of parameter :varlink:`dumpFreq` for the monitor interval).
-See :numref:`pkg_monitor`.
+- monitor statistics at regular intervals (as specified by parameter :varlink:`monitorFreq` in :filelink:`data <verification/tutorial_barotropic_gyre/input/data>`.
+See :numref:`pkg_monitor`).

 - output from the 2D conjugate gradient solver.
 More specifically, statistics from the right-hand side of the elliptic equation -- for our linear free-surface, see eq. :eq:`elliptic-backward-free-surface` -- are dumped for every model time step.
 If the model solution blows up, these statistics will increase to infinity, so one can see exactly when the problem occurred (i.e., to aid in debugging).
 Additional solver variables, such as number of iterations and residual, are included with the monitor statistics.

-- a summary of end-of-run execution information, including user-, wall- and system-time elapsed during execution (for the overall run, and broken down by time spent in various subroutines), and tile communication statistics.
+- a summary of end-of-run execution information, including user-, wall- and system-time elapsed during execution, and tile communication statistics.
+  These statistics are provided for the overall run, and also broken down by time spent in various subroutines.

 Different setups using non-standard packages and/or different parameter choices will include additional or different output as part of the standard output.
 It is also possible to select more or less output